Taizeez007/Nrcomm/README.md

-# Nrcomm
+# rNecomm
-#Changing experience of shopping in the Africa.
+#Changing experience of shopping and booking events in the Africa.